anksont/my-work/README.md

-# my-works
+# my-work
 My Projects
-this is bike otimization Problem
+This is bike otimization Problem and some improvement in code is need to make it more optimize solution for the problem.